Veronfc/task-manager-api/README.md

 # Task Manager API
 A Spring Boot REST API for managing tasks.

-Built for learning and demonstrating unit testing practices in Java with Spring.
+Built for learning and demonstrating testing practices in Java with Spring.

 ## 🧩 Features (planned)
 - Create, read, update, and delete tasks